JeremyKRay/MechaCar_Statistical_Analysis/README.md

 ## Introduction
 The purpose of this project was to analyze production problems at Mechacar, a fictitious auto manufacturing company.
 There are troubles that are blocking the manufacturing team's progress and analysis of the company's manufacturing data is needed to determine where the company can improve.
 R is used to perform the analysis and it is separated into 3 main components.

-   A) A multiple linear regression analysis is performed to identify which variables in the dataset predict the mpg of MechCar prototypes.
+   A) A multiple linear regression analysis is performed to identify which variables in the dataset predict the mpg of MechaCar prototypes.

    B) Summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.